alphanumeric3/alphanumeric3.github.io/content/blog/poke.md

 ![The first email from Poke](/img/poke/image-3.png)

 After temporarily tweaking the automation to send every single minute (`* * * * *`), I can confirm this works.
 You can automate Poke without haggling.

+## Reporting to Poke

+I kind of blundered by publishing this post, then unpublishing it a few minutes later, _then_ emailing support.

+It turns out that the reason this thing worked is that you used to be able to set up triggers before onboarding.
+Now it's simpler and throws you straight into adding your email/phone number.

+Also, they're giving me a gift card for Poke swag :)

 Thanks for reading!